txmedic436/todo/README.md

 5/25/23 - Added a timestamp to the creating of each task. time_t, accessable at Task.created_on .

 BUGS:
+5/27/23 - When no output file exists and the user adds the -a flag, the program ask the user if they want to create a new file.
+If they select 'y' it skips the title input and goes stragiht to detail.
+Easy fix is to terminate the program and have them renter the command but the ideal fix is to eliminate that issue.
 5/24/23 - Edit task function changes the task but seems to be deleting the previous task.
-5/4/23 - Fixed bug which did not allow the creation of a data file.
-Program now ask user if they want to create a new file.